DanielBerge/hotdrink-visual-editor/README.md

 # Getting Started with Create React App

 ## Future features
 * Fikse visual programmer sin connection.
+(Føles litt broken)
 * IF block only has one input, and binary operation, add a input field in block.
 * Create blockbuilder button for binary operations.
 * Visualize constraint flow in HTML run mode